 DME suppliers must also ensure that they are not in possession of patient information that is safeguarded by the Health Insurance Portability and Accountability Act (HIPAA) without, at minimum, the patient’s informed consent and a written agreement.

-Experienced Counsel for Health Care Compliance
+Experienced Counsel for DME Fraud Defense and Health Care Compliance

 Durable medical equipment companies find themselves on the threshold of a rapidly evolving health care system that will likely continue its reliance on DME to supplement patient care in the post-COVID world.
 Although the prospect of growth is promising, the risks of regulatory enforcement and livelihood-threatening penalties are pronounced.